Upbolt/Lua-ImGui/README.md

 # Lua-ImGui
-Object-oriented Lua binding for ImGui
+Object-oriented Lua bindings for ImGui

 This has been attempted naively, so you may encounter my strange code structuring.
 Feel free to contribute better solutions!